ThelianTech-Studios/CalradiaForge/docs/refactor/result_and_workflow_policy.md

 - Do not hide technical failures; log them with redaction.
 - User-facing messages must be clear and non-secret.
 - Do not duplicate installer mechanics inside the coordinator.
+- Do not drop progress, cancellation, cleanup, or result reporting to improve throughput.

 ## Verification Expectations